Authentication Options

 Replace {id} with the unique ID provided by Jumpcloud.
 Replace {group} with the unique group name created in Jumpcloud.
 This field is case sensitive.

-Note: If you have multiple user groups to define individual access levels replace the auth_ldap_groups
+Note: If you have multiple user groups to define individual access roles replace the auth_ldap_groups

 line with the following: